 May 2019 – Grand Re-Opening

 On May the 11th we had our Grand Reopening, marking the end of this project although some work will continue to bring the Heritage area into full use.
+Click here for more information about the Museum Refurbishment project.

 The BAHC committee would like to thank everyone involved in this project; a fantastic job was done by all.